Emam96/reading-notes/Class-01.md

 #### MAIN TAGS

-1. **<!DOCTYPE html>** — it act as links to a set of rules that the HTML page had to follow to be considered good HTML.
+1. **<!DOCTYPE html>** — it acts as links to a set of rules that the HTML page had to follow to be considered good HTML.
 2. **<html></html>** — the <html> element.
 This element wraps all the content on the entire page.
 3. **<head></head>** — the <head> element.
 This element acts as a container for all the stuff you want to include on the HTML page that isn't the content you are showing to your page's viewers.
 4. **<title></title>** — the <title> element.
 This sets the title of your page, which is the title that appears in the browser tab the page is loaded in.
 5. **<body></body>** — the <body> element.
-This contains all the content that you want to show to web users when they visit your page, and it contain another sub tags,header, main and footer.
+This contains all the content that you want to show to web users when they visit your page, and it contains other subtags, header, main, and footer.